Who: Manon Planche

 Tell me about the Funny Cars collection.
 Who is it for?

-It is for anyone who loves colour and shine.
+It is for anyone who loves color and shine.

-On a weekday you’ll see me wearing comfy colourful clothing, things that I can easily do some work in, such as pattern cutting, draping, stitching, printing, etc. Sometimes I go monochrome too, I love a full pink outfit or — my all time favourite — dressing head to toe in silver, tights and accessories included of course.
+On a weekday you’ll see me wearing comfy colorful clothing, things that I can easily do some work in, such as pattern cutting, draping, stitching, printing, etc. Sometimes I go monochrome too, I love a full pink outfit or — my all-time favorite — dressing head to toe in silver, tights, and accessories included of course.

 I will always always always, no matter the day, the weather or the time I had to dress in the morning, be wearing a shiny piece of clothing (or two).
 I just can’t seem to help it.
 It’s not even truly conscious, I think I’m just drawn to shiny pieces and my closet is full of them.

-I use colours because I believe in their power.
-I honestly believe that you can have a better day if you go out dressed in funky colours.
+I use colors because I believe in their power.
+I honestly believe that you can have a better day if you go out dressed in funky colors.

-I’m not just saying that, it’s a theory that I have tested and proven.
+I’m not just saying that it’s a theory that I have tested and proven.
 Go out one day, wearing black or grey head to toe, you go unnoticed, people don’t really see you.
-You go out dressed colourfully, and/or shiny, people see you, they talk to you, they help you if you need a hand with something, they smile at you and they remember you.
+You go out dressed colorfully, and/or shiny, people see you, they talk to you, they help you if you need a hand with something, they smile at you and they remember you.

 There is also the design process, when I go out and pick fabrics, I can’t pick up a black one, I just don’t even look at them, I think it’s just a matter of taste, right?

-It’s hard to explain why I do what I do but as a general rule I design pieces that make me happy, hoping they will make other people happy too.
-And that’s why I mostly use bright colours and shiny fabrics.
+It’s hard to explain why I do what I do but as a general rule, I design pieces that make me happy, hoping they will make other people happy too.
+And that’s why I mostly use bright colors and shiny fabrics.

 You’re also a multimedia artist, is that right?
 I’d love to hear more about that